Shishmaref, Alaska: Culture

 Sometimes referred to as "the friendliest village in Alaska," Shishmaref is an Iñupiaq village.
 Researchers, journalists and the occasional tourist visit Shishmaref, and the city has acquired a reputation for being a gracious host.

 Residents rely heavily on a subsistence lifestyle, that is, hunting and gathering much of their food.
-Primary food sources include sea mammals such as oogruk (bearded seal), other seals, and walrus, fish, birds (such as ptarmigan), caribou and moose.
+Primary food sources include sea mammals such as ugruk (bearded seal), other seals, and walrus, fish, birds (such as ptarmigan), caribou and moose.
 The village is well known in the region for its high-quality seal oil and fermented meat.

 Shishmaref is known for its Native art.
 Local artists carve sculptures from whalebone and walrus ivory, that are much sought after by galleries in Alaska and the Lower 48 states.
 George Aden Ahgupuk (1911–2001), a prominent Iñupiaq sculptor and draftsman lived in Shishmaref.

 Shishmaref was home to one of Alaska's most-beloved dog mushers.
 Herbie Nayokpuk (1929–2006), known as the "Shishmaref Cannonball," finished the Iditarod Trail Sled Dog Race numerous times, including a second-place finish.